UBC-Thunderbots/Software/docs/setup-pi.md

   * The output screen on the HDMI should appear similar to a default laptop/PC screen.
 If this is the case, the write was successful.
   * If you do not see the above, and instead see text on a black screen with messages akin to "Unable to read partition as FAT" - the write was not successful.

+## Configure Raspberry Pi with Thunderbots Service

+### Introduction

+We use the Raspberry Pi OS, which is based on the Linux kernel.
+The Linux kernel uses systemd as its service manager.
+Our core service is [thunderloop.service](https://github.com/UBC-Thunderbots/Software/blob/master/src/software/embedded/linux_configs/systemd/thunderloop.service).

+To run and manage the thunderloop service on the Pi, however, there are many dependencies (drivers, admin control, internet, etc.) that must be set up first.
+Luckily, all of this setup can be done using one command through an Ansible playbook.

+Read more about Ansible in our robot-software-architecture documentation [here](https://github.com/UBC-Thunderbots/Software/blob/master/docs/robot-software-architecture.md).

+### Configuration

+Before running the Ansible command, we must do the following:
+1. SSH into the Raspberry Pi from your device by typing the following in the command terminal (Ubuntu):
+   * ssh `<robot_name>` (Ex: `ssh <aimbot.local>`)
+   * enter the password when prompted
+2. Ensure your Raspberry Pi is connected to internet through an ethernet cable.
+Ensure your ethernet cable is not broken, as there are many non-functioning ones in the Thunderbots EDC space.
+3. Configure the following settings on your device:
+   * Network Settings: click the settings icon on the right and do the following